Fundamentals of Gerontology

 Not a member of ASA?
 Join and register simultaneously for $750

 The University of Southern California is home to the oldest and largest school of gerontology in the world—the USC Leonard Davis School of Gerontology.
-ASA and USC have joined forces to offer an opportunity—exclusively available to ASA members—to earn a Certificate of Completion in Fundamentals of Gerontology from USC in a convenient and flexible online format.
+ASA and USC have joined forces to offer an opportunity—exclusively available to ASA members—to earn a certificate of completion from USC in a convenient and flexible online format.

 Over the course of five weeks, USC faculty will take you through the fundamental concepts of gerontology and provide practical and theoretical perspectives to help you gain a broader understanding of the field.

 The course description, below, details what will be covered during the five-week online course.
 Supplemental readings will help to enhance your understanding of the five modules.
 Each week’s recorded lectures, readings and activities will take approximately 2-3 hours to complete.
 Participants must pass a weekly quiz with a score of 80% or higher and complete a final course evaluation to earn the certificate of completion.